Bruce Brown's 100 Voices...

 The Nebraska Indian Wars Reader edited by R. Eli Paul, University of Nebraska Press, Lincoln, NE 1998, p 204 - 205

-Short Bull or Short Buffalo (later known as Grant Short Bull) was He Dog's brother.
+Short Bull or Short Buffalo (later known as John Arnold Short Bull) was He Dog's brother.
 His comment about Little Big Man being captured at the Battle of Slim Buttes doesn't agree with the Crazy Horse Surrender Ledger, where Little Big Man is listed among those who surrendered with Crazy Horse at Ft.
-Robinson in May 1877, along with Short Bull, He Dog, Charging Hawk, White Twin, Knife Chief, Black Elk and nearly 900 others.
-Here is Short Bull's account of the Battle of the Rosebud, and his recollection of Crazy Horse.
+Robinson in May 1877, along with Short Bull, He Dog, White Twin, Knife Chief, Black Elk and nearly 900 others.
+Here is Short Bull's account of the Battle of the Little Bighorn and the Battle of the Rosebud.

 * * *